oldpistol/unisticker/README.md

 ## Prerequisites 📋

 Before you begin, ensure you have the following installed:
-- Docker and Docker Compose
+- PHP 8.2 or higher
+- Composer
+- Node.js (v18 or higher)
+- npm
+- MySQL 8.0
+- Apache/Nginx web server
 - Git
-- Node.js and npm (for local development)
-- Composer (for local development)

 ## Installation Steps 🚀